 “The on-going issue of late payments means that businesses across the UK are facing some tough choices about how to use the cash available to them.
 They are concentrating on keeping their own businesses afloat rather than paying suppliers, and so the vicious circle continues”.

 Late payments internationally

 The problem of late payment is not just a domestic one.
-In a Censuswide survey commissioned by Fexco Corporate Payments, of 102 CFOs and key decision makers in large UK firms that trade overseas, 34% admitted to regularly paying overseas suppliers after their payment terms.
+In a Censuswide survey commissioned by Fexco International Payments, of 102 CFOs and key decision makers in large UK firms that trade overseas, 34% admitted to regularly paying overseas suppliers after their payment terms.
 Asked if overseas suppliers are stricter than their UK counterparts when it comes to payments terms, 38% of respondents said that, if they pay late, they receive a late payment charge immediately from their overseas suppliers.
 Interestingly, 54% of respondents claim that they prefer to wait until currency movements were in their favour before paying overseas suppliers.

 Speaking in the International Business Times David Lamb, Head of Dealing at Fexco Commercial FX Services commented:

 “It’s interesting that the most common reason given as to why businesses are paying overseas supplier late is because they are waiting for currency movements to be in their favour.
 But the reality is that there are a number of ways for companies to hedge against currency fluctuations without having to pay their suppliers late and potentially jeopardizing their relationships.”